 A lot of tactics we used to use for link building are now so severely outdated, that you’re more likely to earn yourself a penalty from Google than a boost in rankings.
 In short, you can’t afford not to know about these changes.

-These links form the backlink profile of that website.
+These links form the “backlink profile” of that website.
 The more links a website accumulates, the higher the quality of the linking website and the more natural that link appears to be, the higher the ranking of the original website.
 A good backlink profile was considered an indication of an authoritative, active, useful and trustworthy website.

-And this is where Google’s now infamous algorithm updates came along.
+This is where Google’s now infamous algorithm updates came along.
 In 2012, Google Penguin was rolled out.
-This update to the search algorithm was designed to penalise those websites with suspicious or manufactured-looking backlink profiles.
+This update to the search algorithm was designed to penalise websites with suspicious or manufactured-looking backlink profiles.